jovertical/jovertpalonpon.me/api/README.md

 ## Testing

-You can run tests with:
+You can run unit tests with:

 ```
-npm run test
+npm run test:unit
 ```

 ## Linting